 If you are notified that your criminal case is being heard in federal court, the court you will have to report to will correspond with the jurisdiction where the alleged criminal act took place.
 If you reside in Miami or your charges originated in or near Miami, then your case will go to the U.S. District Court Southern District of Florida because that is the district that represents Miami-Dade County.

-The firm has extensive experience in deferral court litigating all phases of criminal cases.
-They will not allow you to be intimidated by a zealous federal prosecutor taking advantage of a big budget.
-They have the tenacity to aggressively stand-up and fight for your rights.
-Their legal team can also work with those same federal prosecutors negotiating for a either a reduction or dismissal of charges.
-They will vigorously pursue optimal results for you.
-Contact a Miami criminal defense lawyer at the firm today for the hard-hitting defense you need and deserve.
+Our firm has extensive experience in deferral court, litigating all phases of criminal cases.
+Our Miami federal criminal defense lawyer will not allow you to be intimidated by a zealous federal prosecutor taking advantage of a big budget.
+We have the tenacity to aggressively stand up and fight for your rights, and can also work with those same federal prosecutors negotiating for either a reduction or dismissal of charges.
+We will vigorously pursue optimal results for you.